OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-This effect is achieved without JavaScript, relying solely on CSS transitions and pseudo-elements.
-The card expands vertically to reveal additional content when hovered.
+This document details a CSS-only solution for creating an expanding card effect.
+This effect smoothly expands a card when hovered over, revealing more content.
+We'll use plain CSS3 for this, avoiding the need for JavaScript or any frameworks like Tailwind.

 **Description of the Styling:**

-The card uses a simple design.
-The main content is initially visible.
-On hover, a pseudo-element (`::before`) expands downwards, revealing hidden content.
-This is achieved using `height` transitions and clever positioning.
+The effect is achieved using CSS transitions and pseudo-elements (`::before` and `::after`).
+The card itself has a fixed height, and upon hover, the `::before` pseudo-element expands, pushing the card content downwards.
+The `::after` pseudo-element acts as a subtle background overlay that appears on hover to enhance the visual appeal.

 **Full Code:**